Tuning your subs

 Now play with the bass boost.

-Fine-tune the low-pass filter some more to make the bass drum sound tight and dry or loose and reverberant, according to your personal taste.
+For ported subwoofers, use a subsonic filter on your amplifier to tame any overly loud low notes.
+This will help decrease the levels of the notes at which the enclosure resonates.
+Fine-tune all the filters some more to make the bass drum sound tight and dry or loose and reverberant, according to your personal taste.
 I like reggae and soul, so my bass is plenty loud, but it's a bit drier than most people might like.
 The important thing is to keep adjusting your system until you hear something you like.
 When you're satisfied with the tone of your system's bass and kick, turn the sub amp's gain all the way down.

 Turn up the receiver's volume to its maximum, distortion-free position.
-Then slowly turn up the sub amp's gain until the bass sounds balanced with the rest of the music.
+Then slowly turn up the subwoofer amp's gain until the bass sounds balanced with the rest of the music.
 That should do it.

 Run your remote bass boost or level control up and down a little to hear what it does.
 Because of the size of the acoustic space in a car, subwoofers sometimes don't combine their sound constructively with the rest of a system's sound waves.
 If your bass has plenty of volume but seems to lack punch, you can sometimes help it by reversing your sub's speaker leads.
 This reverses the subwoofer cone's forward and backward movements, which might put all the sound waves together better than the other way.
 Whichever way sounds best is the right way.